 The premium rate of pay of one and one-half the base hourly rate will be applied to all hours paid in excess of forty in the workweek to the extent that there are hours actually worked during the workweek.
 (Exceptions may be made in the case of Institute emergency closings or special holidays.)
 The latest hours worked will be considered as the premium hours.

-In determining premium hours to be paid for the week, all forms of paid leave will be counted in the same manner as hours worked with the exceptions of Special Holiday Closing, Emergency Closing, and Early Release.
+In determining premium hours to be paid for the week, all forms of paid leave will be counted in the same manner as hours worked with the exceptions of Special Holiday Closing, Emergency Closing, Early Release, and any leaves paid at the State Formula Rate (see Sections 4.3 Leaves for Employee Injury or Illness and 4.4, Family Leaves).
 To the extent that the employee does not work during these closings or release, the paid leave hours will be counted toward premium pay like any other form of paid leave.
 However, to the extent that an employee does work during these closings or release, the paid leave hours will not be counted toward premium pay for the week, but rather the hours worked will be counted.